-- Sunday-Thursday– Events in Residential spaces must conclude by midnight.
+- Sunday-Thursday– Events in Residential spaces must conclude by 11:00pm per the Residence Life Community Standards.
 Barring security or nuisance issues, events occurring in non-Residential spaces must conclude by 1:30am.

 - Five working days’ notice is needed on all events requiring furniture, staging, catering, electrical set-up, A/V equipment, or Event Staff.